 State regulators also have difficulty matching information among reports if the same information is reported in an inconsistent manner.
 For example, if a direct shipper is licensed as "Three Lakes Winery, Inc." but the registered fulfillment provider reports the direct shipper as "3 Lakes," the regulator may be uncertain whether it is the same company.
 The act requires names to be reported as they appear on a license or registration maintained with the enacting state.
-The reporting entity may obtain this information by requesting a copy of the applicable license or registration certificate or, in a state that makes such information publicly available, by checking the state's database.
+The reporting entity may obtain this information by requesting a copy of the applicable license or registration certificate or, in a state that makes this information publicly available, by checking the state's database.
 This requirement for precision in reporting a name is not intended to preclude the reporting entity from using a trade name (DBA) identified in a license or registration, but the DBA must be stated with accuracy on each report.

 The act requires reporting by a common carrier that delivers alcoholic beverages in the enacting state to a consumer.
 The act does not require carriers to report alcoholic beverage shipments to licensed industry participants receiving the package through the three-tier system.
-Although the act does not include require it, a requirement for carriers to identify packages designated for consumers, the carrier may choose to require compel consignors to declare (perhaps through a check-box) whether the consignee is a consumer or a licensee.
+Although the act does not require it, a carrier may choose to compel consignors to declare (perhaps through a check-box) whether the consignee is a consumer or a licensee.